StreamlabsSupport/Streamlabs-Desktop/README.md

 A list of optimized games can be [found here](https://github.com/StreamlabsSupport/Streamlabs-OBS/wiki/List-of-Games-for-the-Video-Encoding-Optimization) and if the game is not on the list, generic optimization settings will be applied specific for gameplay footage so you will always get better results.

-## Streamlabs OBS crashes during startup
+## Streamlabs Desktop crashes during startup

-> Do not try to run Streamlabs OBS on a Mac(book) with bootcamp or on macOS with Wine.
+> Do not try to run Streamlabs Desktop on a Mac(book) with bootcamp or on macOS with Wine.
 These are currently not supported and we cannot provide any assistance with this.
 Most likely the cause for Bootcamp users is the lack of proper updated video drivers, and for Wine it would be vital required components.

 - Reboot your computer.
-- Try starting Streamlabs OBS as administrator.
+- Try starting Streamlabs Desktop as administrator.
 - Update your video drivers and other hardware drivers/software (reboot after updating).
 - Install [Windows C++ Redistributable](#install-visual-c-redistributable)
 - [Download](http://streamlabs.com/slobs) latest installer and run this as administrator while any AV is disabled temorarily.
 - Add `%appdata%\slobs-client` directory to your Anti-Virus whitelist to not scan/block there.

-> If you are still having the issue you could try to clear the user data of Streamlabs OBS and see if that could resolve the issue with starting up.
+> If you are still having the issue you could try to clear the user data of Streamlabs Desktop and see if that could resolve the issue with starting up.
 Do keep in mind by doing so you are deleting user data and you need to login, redo your settings and potentially re-adjust your scenes and scene collections depending on the cloud recovery.

-- Make sure Streamlabs OBS is closed and not running in the background in task manager.
+- Make sure Streamlabs Desktop is closed and not running in the background in task manager.
 - Navigate to `%appdata%` in Windows (winlogo+r or search).
 - Delete or rename (to keep a backup) `slobs-client` that is found here.
-- Try starting Streamlabs OBS again (as administrator)
+- Try starting Streamlabs Desktop again (as administrator)

-## If you are on Windows 7 please do the following if experiencing crashing issues when launching Streamlabs OBS
+## If you are on Windows 7 please do the following if experiencing crashing issues when launching Streamlabs Desktop

 Please enable Aero on Windows 7:
-1. Close Streamlabs OBS and then select an Aero Theme
+1. Close Streamlabs Desktop and then select an Aero Theme
         Note: pick this default theme if you do not know which one to pick: https://prnt.sc/nhhh9s
 2. If Aero is ON (check this screenshot to verify: https://prnt.sc/nhhhdp) then simply run Streamlabs OBS but if not please continue to the next step
-3. Make sure Streamlabs OBS is closed and that an Aero Theme is selected then search for cmd in windows search bar & run it as admin.
+3. Make sure Streamlabs Desktop is closed and that an Aero Theme is selected then search for cmd in windows search bar & run it as admin.
 4. Enter two lines of command, first type net stop uxsms hit enter and let it process (few secs) then type net start uxsms and hit enter again.
 4. Aero should now be on and you can open Streamlabs OBS again.
 Refer to this screenshot to ensure that it is on: https://prnt.sc/nhhhdp

-## Streamlabs OBS randomly crashes during streaming
+## Streamlabs Desktop randomly crashes during streaming

 1. Update your video drivers and other hardware drivers/software.
 2. Install [Windows C++ Redistributable](#install-visual-c-redistributable)
-3. Try running Streamlabs OBS as administrator.
+3. Try running Streamlabs Desktop as administrator.
 4. [Disable 3rd party in-game overlays](#game-crashes-or-drops-fps-while-trying-to-capture-with-streamlabs-obs)

-## Streamlabs OBS crashes when switching scene collections when using a stinger transition
+## Streamlabs Desktop crashes when switching scene collections when using a stinger transition

-Unfortunately this is due to Streamlabs OBS trying to fire a stinger transition when switching scene collections.
+This is due to Streamlabs Desktop trying to fire a stinger transition when switching scene collections.
 This happens if the scene collections were originally duplicated at some point.
 We have two solutions here until it is fixed.

 1) Delete the scene collection that was duplicated and set it up fresh.
 You can copy and paste your sources just make sure you do not use the duplicate scene collection option.
 2) If you do not want to do the first option you can disable the stinger transition in the meantime which will stop the crash occuring.